 Inside November is part of the “Inside” series, looking into the watery heart of each month at the pond.
-November brings darkening shadows and cooler reflections, and the floating leaves and pine needles I so love to paint.
-There is also the first hint of frozen sheen forming on the water.
+November brings darkening shadows, cooler reflections, and the floating leaves and pine needles I so love to paint.
+While October is full of strident reds, November leans toward cooler reds and dusky violets.
+One can feel the autumn symphony coming to its quiet close.
 A recent visitor to the studio looked at Inside November and said,”I can taste the cranberries.”
 Maybe it’s the red and violets that caused such a fruity response.
 Or maybe those colors (and flavors) were in my subconscious when I was painting.
 Details below.
 Enjoy.

 Technical painting notes: I experimented with rolling out areas of thin glaze on this painting using a soft rubber brayer.
-The lavendar gray sheen on the water is an example.
-Alternating layers of painted detail and spatter helped to give a sense of surface debris and dust, glimpses of reflection, and also suggest the slightly pebbly texture of ice forming in patches.
+The lavender gray sheen on the water is an example.
+Alternating layers of painted detail and spatter helped to give a sense of surface debris and dust.
+The final step was layering in variously colored, slender, willow leaves mixed with the maples and pine needles.